 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

+The POWs were sent out on work details to cut wood for the POW kitchens.
+Meals on a daily basis consisted of 16 ounces of cooked rice, 4 ounces of vegetable oil, and sweet potato or corn.
 Other POWs worked in rice paddies.
-While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+Each morning, after arriving at the farm, the POWs went into a tool shed to get their tools.
+As they left the shed, the guards hit them on their heads.
+While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

 During June, the first cases of diphtheria appeared in the camp, and by July, it had spread throughout the camp.
-The Japanese finally gave the American medical staff anti-biotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
+The Japanese finally gave the American medical staff antibiotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
 On June 26, six POWs were executed by the Japanese after they had left the camp to buy food and were caught returning to camp.
 The POWs were tied to posts in a manner that they could not stand up or sit down.
 No one was allowed to give them food or water and they were not permitted to give them hats to protect them from the sun.
 The men were left tied to the posts for 48 hours when their ropes were cut.
 Four of the POWs were executed on the duty side of the camp and the other two were executed on the hospital side of the camp.

 According to medical records kept by the hospital staff, Charles was admitted into the hospital suffering from dysentery and was assigned to Barracks 3.
 According to records kept at the camp, he died at approximately 10:00 in the morning on Friday, July 10, 1942, from dysentery at the age of nineteen.
 He was the 748 POW to die in the camp.
 The records also indicate he had no possessions.
 Charles Looney was buried in Grave 319, Row 0, Plot 3, at the camp cemetery.